 Santiago de Querétaro, known simply as Querétaro, is the capital and largest city of the state of Querétaro, located in central Mexico.
 Only 132 miles from Mexico City, it’s known for its well-preserved Spanish colonial architecture, with shady squares, grand fountains and historic mansions.

-Hacienda Jurica, is conveniently located in the suburbs of Querétaro in the affluent neighborhood of Jurica.
+Hotel Hacienda Jurica by Brisas, is conveniently located in the suburbs of Querétaro in the affluent neighborhood of Jurica.
 The name “Jurica” (“Place of Well-Being”) comes from the native Tarascan Indians of the region and refers to the thermal, crystal-clear waters that surround the property.
 The charming hacienda was built in the 16th century, in the classic colonial architectural style, with arches and volcanic stone walls.
 An original grand aqueduct punctuates the outside of the property.

 Hacienda Jurica was converted into a 182-room retreat in 1969, maintaining its authentic Mexican hacienda style with lush gardens, beautiful statues and antique art and furniture throughout.
 Each spacious room is designed for guests to feel at peace in the environment.
 There is a large outdoor swimming pool, featuring a waterfall and a snack bar, spa, tennis courts and gym.

 The hotel offers traditional and international cuisine at Los Hules and spicy margaritas and other cocktails at the Calandrias Bar.
 Meeting spaces abound, and it’s definitely a romantic environment for weddings.
 Kids will enjoy the Little Angels Kids Club and a horse-drawn carriage tour.